Donell Rush

-Donell Rush (1960 – March 22, 1996) was an American R&B singer, who was signed to RCA Records in the 1990s.
+Donell Rush (September 12, 1960 – March 22, 1996) was an American R&B singer, who was signed to RCA Records in the 1990s.
 He scored a Top 10 hit in the US Billboard Hot Dance Club Play chart with the song "Symphony", from his debut album, Comin' & Goin.
 "Symphony" peaked at No. 66 in the UK Singles Chart in December 1992.
 He scored another minor hit with "Let's Get Intimate" featuring Chantay Savage in 1992.

-Rush died suddenly on March 22, 1996, of pulmonary embolism just months shy of his 36th birthday.
+Rush's health had declined significantly shortly after completing his debut album which partially contributed to its cancelation, though he remained private about his condition.
+Rush died on March 22, 1996 after suffering from a pulmonary embolism.
 His last recording "Shout N Out" with Lood was recorded 6 days before his death.